csmartinez/Excel-to-HTML/README.md

 * [Carli Martinez](https://github.com/csmartinez)

 A basic one-script python project to convert excel data to HTML option values.
-The issue that is solved with this project is individually copying and pasting option values and titles from excel into HTML format, a long and mundane task when you have over 100 entries to convert.
+The issue that is solved with this project is individually copying and pasting option values and titles from excel into an HTML drop down menu, a long and mundane task when you have over 100 entries to convert.
 This script and it's instructions require Microsoft Word 2011 for Mac.

 Example input:
 "1,2,3","one,two,three"